 Influencer marketing is legal, but it does require disclosure, and that’s something that the Federal Trade Commission takes very seriously.
 Because of this, you’ll want to build disclosure guidelines into any agreements you create with influencers.

-Among the endorsement rules are that mandated by the FTC are that your influencer includes both written and verbal disclosure of any partnership and that the disclosure of this relationship is almost impossible to miss.
+Among the endorsement rules are that mandated by the FTC is that your influencer includes both written and verbal disclosure of any partnership and that the disclosure of this relationship is almost impossible to miss.
 Hashtags such as #sponsored or #ad are acceptable, but they must be visible and up front, not buried in a long list of tags.
 And, if you’re using an image-driven platform, the disclosure must be superimposed over the images.

 Working with a social media influencer can have many benefits for brands.
 It can help drive traffic to your site, increase your brand profile and reach your ideal buyer.
 But, like any form of marketing, it’s important to familiarize yourself with the ins and outs of influencer marketing to make sure you get the greatest possible benefit from it.